Dog Paw Licking: Top Causes, Irritations, and Solutions

 Bacterial or Yeast Infection

-As skin becomes disrupted, skin microbes can infiltrate and create an infection (check out our Biofilms post to learn more about bacteria and their environment).
+As skin becomes disrupted, microbes can infiltrate and create an infection (check out our Biofilms post to learn more about bacteria and their environment).

 This infection can be bacterial (pyoderma) or fungal (Malassezia yeast) in nature, causing a terrible itch.
 Without opposable thumbs, licking and chewing become a dog's sole source of relief.
 The more they chew the area and the more an infection sets in, the worse that itch becomes.